awsdevelopvn/awsdevelopvn/README.md

 I like to explore new technologies and develop software solutions

 - 🔭 I’m currently working on .NET core & AWS & SQL Server
-- 🌱 I’m currently learning react & vuejs
+- 🌱 I’m currently learning golang, java, python